melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 From the September 2005 [Briefing Book](https://www.pcouncil.org/documents/2005/09/f-groundfish-management-september-2005.pdf/):
 "The SSC considers the assessment to be best available science, but at this  stage does not endorse the results as being suitable for setting OYs."
 A 2013 data moderate assessment was prepared, but not reviewed.
-From Pacific Coast Groundfish Stock Assessment Review (STAR) Panel Report For Data-Moderate Assessments (2013):
+From the Pacific Coast Groundfish Stock Assessment Review (STAR) Panel Report for Data-Moderate Assessments (2013):
 "There was insufficient time during the review to evaluate all the assessments originally requested by the Council.
 Assessments for vermilion/sunset rockfishes (*Sebastes miniatus* and *Sebastes crocotulus*) and yellowtail rockfish